HaydenMacDonald/hmdrmd/README.md

 This R Markdown file outputs a pdf report with settings adjusted in the YAML header.

-The document contains 9 essential questions for case study analysis, separated into 6 sections:
+The document contains 12 essential steps for case study analysis, separated into 6 sections:
 - Role and Scenario
 - Criteria
 - Analysis